dotnet/EntityFramework.Docs/entity-framework/core/modeling/generated-properties.md

 If you add an entity to the context that has a value assigned to the property, then EF will attempt to insert that value rather than generating a new one.
 A property is considered to have a value assigned if it is not assigned the CLR default value (`null` for `string`, `0` for `int`, `Guid.Empty` for `Guid`, etc.).
 For more information, see [Explicit values for generated properties](xref:core/saving/explicit-values-generated-properties).

 > [!WARNING]
 > How the value is generated for added entities will depend on the database provider being used.
-Database providers may automatically setup value generation for some property types, but others may require you to manually setup how the value is generated.
+Database providers may automatically set up value generation for some property types, but others may require you to manually set up how the value is generated.
 >
 > For example, when using SQL Server, values will be automatically generated for `GUID` properties (using the SQL Server sequential GUID algorithm).
-However, if you specify that a `DateTime` property is generated on add, then you must setup a way for the values to be generated.
+However, if you specify that a `DateTime` property is generated on add, then you must set up a way for the values to be generated.
 One way to do this, is to configure a default value of `GETDATE()`, see [Default Values](#default-values).

 ### Value generated on add or update